Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Introduction

-In summary, there are no previous studies that have demonstrated the respiratory rate measurement of several people at arbitrary locations, when the number and location of the participants are unknown.
-In addition, the respiratory-rate estimation accuracy for several people has not yet been quantitatively evaluated.
-In this study, we develop a radar-based system for noncontact respiratory measurement involving several people, when the number of people and their locations are unknown.
-More specifically, to separate multiple radar echoes, instead of the traditional approach involving the application of clustering in real space, the proposed method applies clustering to multidimensional space constructed by converting the estimated respiratory intervals into virtual distances used with real-space variables.
-Hereafter, we call this multidimensional space “respiratory space”.
-Clustering in the respiratory space enables the clear separation and discrimination of multiple radar echoes from targets in proximity, and the accurate measurement of the respiration rate of several people simultaneously, even under crowded conditions.
-We perform radar measurement experiments with up to seven participants, and quantitatively evaluate the performance of the proposed method by comparing the results with reference data obtained from belt-type respirometer sensors worn on the chests of the participants.
-The experimental results demonstrate that our proposed respiratory-space clustering approach outperforms the conventional real-space clustering approach, realizing accurate estimation of the respiration of several people for the first time.
+In this study, we develop a radar-based system for noncontact respiratory measurement involving several people, when the number and locations of people are unknown.
+More specifically, to separate multiple radar echoes, instead of the traditional approach involving the application of clustering in the real space, the proposed method applies clustering to high-dimensional space constructed by converting the estimated respiratory intervals into virtual distances used with real-space variables.
+Hereafter, we refer to this multidimensional space as the respiratory-space.
+Clustering in the respiratory-space allows for the clear separation and discrimination of multiple radar echoes from targets in proximity, and the accurate measurement of the respiration rates of several people simultaneously, even under crowded conditions.
+We performed radar measurement experiments with up to seven participants, and quantitatively evaluated the performance of the proposed method by comparing the results with reference data obtained from belt-type respirometer sensors worn on the chests of the participants.
+The experimental results demonstrate that our proposed respiratory-space clustering outperforms the conventional real-space clustering approach, realizing accurate and simultaneous measurement of the respiration of several people.

+Regarding the selection of the operating frequency, low-frequency microwaves (e.g., microwaves having a frequency of 2.4 GHz) have been used \cite{6,7,8,10,12} because devices operating at these frequencies are inexpensive and the microwaves penetrate clothing well.
+Radar at higher frequencies is also used because it is sensitive to small body displacements; for example, Islam et al. \cite{5}, Muragaki et al. \cite{4}, and Walterscheid et al. \cite{13} respectively used 24-, 60-, and 72-GHz radar systems for respiratory measurement.
+In the present study, we used a 79-GHz radar system that is suitable for detecting small body movement generated by respiration.
+As for the bandwidth, existing studies reported radar-based respiratory measurements made using signals with various bandwidths, such as 0.4 GHz \cite{3}, 1.0 GHz \cite{13,14}, 1.3 GHz \cite{4}, 1.5 GHz \cite{7}, 2.5 GHz \cite{11}, 3.0 GHz \cite{6}, 3.3 GHz \cite{15}, 4.5 GHz \cite{16}, and 8.7 GHz \cite{12}.
+To separate echoes from multiple people effectively, we used a radar system that had a bandwidth of 3.5 GHz in this study.